ibm-mas/gitops/docs/orchestration.md

 ### "PostSync" Hooks
-Tasks that must be performed **after** an Application finishes syncing (before **before** it can report `Healthy`) are performed by Kuberenetes Jobs in the final sync wave of the Application.
-These typically perform some post-install configuration (e.g. [05-postsync-setup-db2_Job](instance-applications/120-ibm-db2u-database/templates/05-postsync-setup-db2_Job.yaml)) and/or register some runtime-generated information as a secret in the **Secrets Vault** for use by downstream applications (e.g. [08-postsync-update-sm_Job](cluster-applications/020-ibm-dro/templates/08-postsync-update-sm_Job.yaml)).
+Tasks that must be performed **after** an Application finishes syncing (before **before** it can report `Healthy`) are performed by Kubernetes Jobs in the final sync wave of the Application.

+Jobs of this kind typically perform some post-install configuration (e.g. [05-postsync-setup-db2_Job](instance-applications/120-ibm-db2u-database/templates/05-postsync-setup-db2_Job.yaml)) and/or register some runtime-generated information as a secret in the **Secrets Vault** for use by downstream applications (e.g. [08-postsync-update-sm_Job](cluster-applications/020-ibm-dro/templates/08-postsync-update-sm_Job.yaml)).

 !!! info

     You may notice that we do not actually use the `PostSync` ArgoCD annotation on many of these Jobs.
 This is because the completion status of Jobs annotated as `PostSync` is not taken into account when computing the overall health status of an application.
 Since the tasks we perform are typically required steps that must be performed before downstream applications in later sync waves are allowed to sync, we instead use "ordinary" Kuberenetes Jobs.
-Since the health status of "ordinary" Kuberenetes Jobs **is** taken into account, subsequent sync waves will not be allowed to start until the Job has completed successfully.
+Since the health status of "ordinary" Kubernetes Jobs **is** taken into account, subsequent sync waves will not be allowed to start until the Job has completed successfully.